Bitcoin fee intelligence for AI agents

 Why self-hosted matters for AI

-AI queries about Bitcoin are sensitive.
+Fee and transaction queries are sensitive.
 Keep them private.

 When an AI agent queries a third-party API, the API provider sees every request: which addresses were looked up, which transactions were checked, what fee thresholds triggered a send decision.
 Over time, these queries build a detailed profile of the user's Bitcoin activity.